cityofaustin/open-data-manual/projects/sprint_2_1.md

 title: 'Open Data Initiative Sprint 2.1'
 type: sprint
 file: projects/sprint_2_1.md
-coordinator-name: 'Matt Esquibel'
+coordinator-name: 'Charles Purma'
-coordinator-email: 'Add email'
+coordinator-email: 'charles.purmaiii@austintexas.gov'
 start: 'February 16, 2016'
 end: 'May 16, 2016'
 purpose: 'The purpose of this document is to describe the sprint project that focuses on data quality, collaboration, and updating Austin’s open data portal.
 It identifies key stakeholders, goals, and documents to be delivered.'